 Many days I read more than 3 pages.
-In fact, some days I read hundreds of pages, because I simply couldn’t put a book down.
-But there were plenty of days when I was tired, busy, or over booked, so I simply read my 3 pages.
+In fact, some days I read hundreds of pages, because I simply can’t put a book down.
+But there were plenty of days when I was tired, busy, or overbooked, so I simply read my 3 pages.
 I even missed days and didn’t get my 3 pages in at all.

 The power of Mini Habits is truly amazing!